 A bone biopsy can reveal what particular organism is causing the osteomyelitis and thus is an important tool for determining what antibiotics should be used for treatment.How is osteomyelitis treated?

-Medical malpractice typically occurs when a physician fails to recognize and/or respond to the signs and symptoms of osteomyelitis.
-On many occasions the patient may be identified as high risk for osteomyelitis simply by taking a thorough history.
+Medical malpractice typically occurs when a physician fails to recognize and respond to the signs and symptoms of osteomyelitis.
+On many occasions, the patient may be identified as high risk for osteomyelitis simply by taking a thorough history.
 Again, a patient with a recent history of trauma, infection, or orthopedic surgery is at high risk for developing osteomyelitis.

 Commonly, the patient presents with symptoms of severe pain, redness, and swelling in the location of the infection.
 Medical malpractice may occur if the physician fails to diagnose osteomyelitis by performing the appropriate diagnostic testing or fails to treat the condition by prescribing the appropriate antibiotics.
 Many times surgery may be avoided with the timely administration of IV antibiotics.
 Thus, it is essential for the physician to pay close attention to the patient's symptoms.Sample Settlements and Verdicts

 - 2013, Maryland verdict: $869,082.
-A 56 year-old man presented to the hospital emergency room.
-He had undergone neck surgery 10 years earlier and was at high risk for developing osteomyelitis.
-Over the first 4 days of his hospitalization he complained of persistent neck pain.
+A 56-year-old man presented to the hospital emergency room.
+He had undergone neck surgery ten years earlier and was at high risk of developing osteomyelitis.
+Over the first four days of his hospitalization, he complained of persistent neck pain.
 However, nobody examined his neck or performed an x-ray.
 He was simply given morphine.
 On the fifth day, a cardiologist performed a cardiac catheterization.
 Following the procedure, the man somehow fractured his neck and spent the next 41 days on life support until he passed away.
 An x-ray following the catheterization revealed that the man had been suffering from osteomyelitis.
-The Plaintiff contended that a simple x-ray would have led to a diagnosis prior to the catheterization.
+The Plaintiff contended that a simple x-ray would have led to a diagnosis before the catheterization.
 The Plaintiff also contended that once the diagnosis was made, the application of a soft collar would have guarded against a neck fracture.
 After deliberating for several hours the jury returned a verdict of $869,082.
 2010,

 - Virginia verdict: $570,494.
-The Plaintiff was a 12 year-old boy who suffered a comminuted left femur fracture while rollerblading.
+The Plaintiff was a 12-year-old boy who suffered a comminuted left femur fracture while rollerblading.
 The defendant orthopedist improperly set the fracture causing misalignment and osteomyelitis.
 As a result, the boy required several additional operations.
-After deliberating for 2 hours, the jury returned a verdict for the Plaintiff in the amount of $570,494.
+After deliberating for 2 hours, the jury returned a verdict for the Plaintiff for $570,494.